overstreeth/fgeo.abundance/README.md

 #> 1     2
 ```

-A shown above, you can get a correct result by combining `summarize()`
+As shown above, you can get a correct result by combining `summarize()`
 and `n_distinct()` (from the **dplyr** package).
 But `abundance()`
 includes some useful additional features (see `?abundance()`).
 This code
-more clearly conveys your intention, i.e.g to calculate tree abundance
+more clearly conveys your intention, i.e. to calculate tree abundance by
-by counting the number of main stems:
+counting the number of main stems:

 ``` r
 (main_stems <- pick_main_stem(vft))